cs1302uga/cs1302-ce11/README.md

 **CHECKPOINT**

+1. In `Driver.java`, remove the last two Java instructions from the `main` method.

-1. In `Driver.java`, add a method to print the string value of the third `StringList.Node` in the list.
+1. In `Driver.java`, add a method to print the string value of the fourth `StringList.Node` starting from the specified `StringList.Node`.
 Your method should take a single `StringList.Node` parameter representing the starting node.
-The method must begin with the starting node (passed in as a parameter) and traverse the `next` links to print the third node.
+The method must traverse the `next` links to print the fourth node's `String` value.

 1. In your notes, write down the expected output of calling your new method from `main` passing in the preexisting `StringList.Node` references (`a`, `b`, and `c`) as the actual parameters.